 Explaining the Constitutional Amendments

-Louisiana voters will decide five constitutional amendments on the May 16, 2026 ballot.
+Louisiana voters will decide ten constitutional amendments on the November 3, 2026 ballot.

 A constitutional amendment permanently changes Louisiana’s Constitution, the highest law of the state.
 These decisions impact our schools, taxes, courts, and communities.